michellengnx/healthcare-on-the-go/README.md

 ## Description of Project Domain

 With insufficient accessibility and access to transportation services, hundreds of people, particularly seniors, are under threat of missing critical medical care.
-Subsequently, our project domain aims to create a specialised and convenient transportation service that will alleviate this problem by following an API similar to Uber.
-However, instead of offering rides to get customers to a certain destination, our application will help bring healthcare workers to you, your family members, and your friends.
+Subsequently, our project domain is a **ride-hailing platform**, where _patients_ can request _doctors_ to visit them at the comfort of their homes.

-## High-level Application Description
+## Software Specification

 Healthcare On The Go addresses the challenge above by allowing caregivers and coordinators to link patients with essential medical services, using our extensive network and collaborative partnerships.